-If you need a job, new skills, or emergency assistance, then try calling a community action agency in Indiana.
+If you need a job, new skills, or emergency assistance, then try calling a community action agency in Indiana near you.
 The non-profits can provide struggling and low income individuals and families help for a short term crisis.
 Clients of the agencies listed below will also be assigned to a case manager who will help them overcome barriers to long term success.
 This can include employment services, emergency financial aid, access to job training programs, and resources like child care while you are at work.
 The agencies can assist with both with short term and long term needs.

 Assistance programs for children in Indiana

 Children can benefit from Head Start.
 It is a federal government funded preschool program that provides free services to young children (under the age of 5) and their families.
 It will help children in Indiana prepare for school, offer them free health checkups, food, and of course they will benefit from educational services.
 Parents can also receive assistance Head Start related social services as well, including employment support.
 A parent’s involvement in Head Start is strongly encouraged as the parent is really the key to the child’s long term success.